Preetham-2004/PennyPilot/README.md

 - 🧾 Add and manage income/expense entries
 - 📊 Visualize data using category-wise charts
 - 🧠 Get financial insights
-- 🌓 Use dark mode with a clean, responsive UI

 ---